-In the 2018-2019 academic year, 13 schools offered some type of culinary science/culinology program.
+In 2018-2019, 13 schools offered a culinary science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||3||0|

 |Certificate (1-2 years)||2||0|

 |Doctor’s Degree (Research)||0||0|

 Is a Degree in Culinary Science/Culinology Worth It?

 The median salary for a culinary science grad is $58,960 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 48% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $381,200 after 20 years!